Rightpoint/RZEffects/README.md

 ## Important Notice

 This repository is slated for deletion.
 Please find other solutions.

-# RZEffects
-Apply shader effects to UIKit elements.
+Questions?
+Email rzopensource@raizlabs.com